-‘SNL': Jimmy Fallon Plays Trump's 'Cute Little Twink' Jared Kushner
+Jimmy Fallon Plays Trump's 'Cute Little Twink' Jared Kushner on 'SNL'

 The first-ever episode of Saturday Night Live to air live coast-to-coast kicked off with Alec Baldwin’s Donald Trump choosing Jimmy Fallon’s Jared Kushner over Steve Bannon, a.k.a. the Grim Reaper.

 The cold open began with Trump ordering Beck Bennett’s Mike Pence to read the list of the president’s accomplishments during his first 100 days, of which there was one.
-After suggesting a few additions to the list, all of which Pence noted happened at Mar-a-Lago and not the White House, Trump called in Steve Bannon (represented, again, as the grim reaper) and Jared Kushner, played by host Jimmy Fallon.
+After suggesting a few additions to the list, all of which Pence noted happened at Mar-a-Lago and not the White House, Trump called in Steve Bannon (represented, again, as the grim reaper) and Jared Kushner, played by Fallon, the night’s host.

 “Standing before me are my two top advisors… but I only have one photo in my hand,” said Baldwin’s Trump as the two men looked on.
 “Tonight is elimination night!”